UNLOCKING THE PROTAGONIST PERSONALITY. GOOD WILL HUNTING CHARACTER

 Personally, I don’t care.
 There’s nothing you can tell me that I can’t read somewhere else.

 What is the reason for these two such different men, a young individualist, and mentally devastated doctor, to become mutually dependent?
 Yes, Sean and Will did spend their early years in the same district of Boston (Will still does).
 Yet, the very matter which can be seen as the starting motive for this friendship deals with relative concern and simple unindifference.
 The previous five doctors were in fact of much concern about their time and income rather than the impact on the patient.
 At the moment when Sean reveals anger, emotions and even aggression against Will, Hunting feels this involvement and partaking and meaningfulness of the conversation.
 Will even manages his own self-re-education process along with new treatment interviews and his attitude to Sean evolutionizes.
-From the denial to the attempt to gain control (a one-hour session of silence) and then to a dependance with Will shouting on Sean that he is obliged to give him his time.
+From the denial to the attempt to gain control (a one-hour session of silence) and then to dependence with Will shouting on Sean that he is obliged to give him his time.

 What do you mean «he didn’t talk?» You sat there for an hour?